pepperhacking/simple-android-chat/README.md

-This project is for [Qi SDK - DX Training revamp](https://docs.google.com/presentation/d/1Uwc3ncRpvhwkA2TbqwovkZLLJ_FwOaKTtCrfPH9Jngw)
+This Challenge is for [Qi SDK - DX Training revamp](https://docs.google.com/presentation/d/1Uwc3ncRpvhwkA2TbqwovkZLLJ_FwOaKTtCrfPH9Jngw)

-This Challenge could have several parts, for example:
+For the moment, this Challenge has three parts:

+1. Branch "master"      : Show programmer how to do chat "Hello"
-1. Guide programmer to do "Show Image"
+2. Branch "showImage"   : Guide programmer to do chat "Show Image"
-2. Let programmer do "Take photo"
+2. Branch "takePicture" : Let programmer do chat "Take Picture"